CameronCSS/Data-Analysis/Tableau/README.md

 ## Python Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Python%20Wage%20Calculator" target="new">Python Wage Calculator</a>

-&nbsp; &nbsp;:arrow_right_hook: - Learned the power of Pandas and PyQt5 libraries.
+&nbsp; &nbsp;- Learned the power of Pandas and PyQt5 libraries.
 Also learned the importance of notating code for Bug fixing in the future.

 ## R* Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Comparing%20Phone%20Prices%20in%20R" target="new">Comparing Phone Prices in R</a>

-&nbsp; &nbsp;:arrow_right_hook: - Explored and cleaned a cell phone price dataset found on [Kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).
+&nbsp; &nbsp;- Explored and cleaned a cell phone price dataset found on [Kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).

 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/R-Basics" target="new">R* Basics</a>

-&nbsp; &nbsp;:arrow_right_hook: - Made a full breakdown detailing the basic functions and uses of the R* programming language.
+&nbsp; &nbsp;- Made a full breakdown detailing the basic functions and uses of the R* programming language.

 ## Javascript Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Javascript" target="new">Javascript Code</a>

-&nbsp; &nbsp;:arrow_right_hook: - A repo full of my Javascript code.
+&nbsp; &nbsp;- A repo full of my Javascript code.
 Lots of custom stuff made to work on Carrd websites.
 </details>

 ----